-Leading overall coordination and oversight, administration, and reporting.
-Leading Climate Awareness project; Supporting partners in other components as below.
+- Leading overall coordination and oversight, administration, and reporting. - Leading Climate Awareness project. - Supporting partners in other components as below.

-This project, if approved for funding, will resource the CWB and several partners to engage in community-run activities that raise awareness of the connections between our water issues and climate change.
+This project, if approved for funding, will resource the CWB and several community-run activities that raise awareness of the connections bet contained the connections bet contained the connections bet contained the connections bet contained the connections between the connections are connected by the connection of t

-- COWICHAN TRIBES CLIMATE PLAN Provide support to Cowichan Tribes to develop their own Climate Plan in accordance with their Strategic Plan. - KOKSILAH CITIZEN ENGAGEMENT Provide support to the grassroots Koksilah Watershed Working Group to engage residents in a UVIc citizen science project, Koksilah Connections, and study the Koksilah headwaters for potential natural water storage strategies. - SOMENOS RIPARIAN PLANTING Fund riparian tree-planting activities by Somenos Marsh Wildlife Society, in keeping with their Green Streams Plan. - CLIMATE AWARENESS Expand the CWB's Chinook Mascot program.
-See number 2 on page 13.
+Cowichan Tribes Climate Plan Provide support to Cover es to develop their own Climate Plan in accordance with their Strategic Plan

+Koksilah Citizen Engagement Provide support to oots Koksilah Watershed Working Group to engage residents in a UVic citizen sect, Koksilah Connections, and study the Koksilah headwaters for potential nature orage strategies.

+• Somenos Riparian Planting Fund riparia ting activities by Somenos Marsh Wildlife Society, in keeping with their Green \$ 2.000.

+Climate Awareness Expand the C Chinook Mascot program.
+See 2 on page 13.

+RELEVANT CWB TARG

-- We want to ensure that Cowichan River summer flows are at levels that support the needs of people and fish. - We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats. - We want Cowichan watershed residents to increasingly know and value their watershed.
+- We want to penjoy the benefits of penjoy the eam, lakefront, and est to the eam. - We han watershed residents to y know and value their wate.
 We can't fully value what we don't understand.

-UVic Hydro-geologist Professor Tom Gleeson pilots his team's StreamTracker citizen science project, Koksilah Connections.
+UVic Hydro-geologist Professor Tom Gleeson pilots his team's Stream Tracker citizen science project, Koksilah Connections.
 Summer 2020.

-Pending approval, this work will be fully funded by a Climate Action and Awareness grant from Environment and Climate Change Canada.
+Pending approval, this work will be fully funded

+by a Climate Action and Awareness grant from Environment and Climate Change Canada.
 Approximately 50% of the budget is allocated to support partnering organizations for their sections of the project - Cowichan Tribes, Somenos Marsh Wildlife Society and Koksilah Watershed Working Group.